sarahrosehassan/cauchylist/README.md

 # File Encryption 🔒
 This project involves scrambling a file's binary code, so that only the people who have the key can open the original file.
+Usually encryption is done for security reasons to prevent unwanted people from accessing a secret code.

 # Opening the Original File
 The file that will be encrypted is called plainText.
 When we open the plainText file, it is is a beautiful image of a wolf.